Peden Home

 The Mount Soledad Memorial Monument

-My wife Sally and I have arranged for a memorial plaque for John Ledbetter "Jack" Taylor to be mounted at the The Mount Soledad Memorial Monument in San Diego, CA. Here is what the plaque looks like:
+In Oct of 2008, my wife Sally and I have arranged for a memorial plaque for John Ledbetter "Jack" Taylor to be mounted at the The Mount Soledad Memorial Monument in San Diego, CA. Here is what the plaque looks like:

 Parents of Jack Taylor

 Kathleen Dowdell Taylor Archer - I found through Social Security records that Jack's mother, Kathleen Dowdell Taylor Archer ("Kay"), lived in the Chicago area at the time of her death in 1991.
 Kathleen Dowdell was born 17 Apr 1897 in Warrenton, MO.
 Her parents were Nathan Henry Dowdell and Julia Ann Lucas.
-In 1942 when she registers for Social Security, she worked for the Selective Service Branch of the War Department in Indianapolis, IN.
+In 1942 when she registered for Social Security, she worked for the Selective Service Branch of the War Department in Indianapolis, IN.

 I don't know the first name of her second husband, Archer.
 She was remarried before Jack and Betty married in 1941.
 He is not identifed in any photos.
 I'm guessing that he died before 1941.